Does Medicare Cover Allergy Testingkmattikalli@gmail.com

 Original Medicare is made up of two parts.
 Part A is hospital care and Part B is outpatient care.
 Both parts of Medicare are very necessary if you have no other coverage.

-Dr. Sangeeta Jain of the Allergy and Asthma Center of Towson, Maryland says that allergen testing can be complicated by medications, so you’ll want to plan accordingly for the day of your allergy test.
+Dr. Sangeeta Jain of the Premier Allergist of Towson, Maryland says that allergen testing can be complicated by medications, so you’ll want to plan accordingly for the day of your allergy test.

 “If I could give one piece of advice for someone who thinks they need allergy testing, it would be to inform the staff of all medications you are taking before the appointment.
 Some medications may interfere with the results of our tests, potentially lead to more visits, higher costs, and lead to potentially dangerous situations if you have a reaction.”